-The GFR service [5] provides a guarantee to deliver complete unmarked frames that are conforming and eligible.
+The GFR service [5] provides a guarantee to deliver complete unmarked frames that are con-forming and eligible.
 A frame is defined to be conforming if the CLP bit of all cells of a frame has the same value as the CLP bit of the first cell of the frame, the number of cells on the frame is less than MFS and the rate of the cells conforms to the parameter Peak Cell Rate (PCR), which is monitored with a conventional GCRA.
 The eligibility of frames is defined with the F-GCRA, which controls if the rate of the cells of a frame is less than MCR and the length of burst is less than MBS.
 In order to stick to the frame-based approach all cells of a frame are valued identically to the first cell of a frame.

-In order to provide the above defined service guarantee the network has to discriminate against eligible and non-eligible frames when transmitting data with the GFR service.
-Thus we will review the queuing discipline applied for the GFR service after introducing the exact functionality of the F-GCRA.
+In order to provide the above defined service guarantee the network has to discriminate between eligible and non-eligible frames when transmitting data with the GFR service.
+Thus, the eligibility of frames is checked with the Frame-Based Generic Cell Rate Algorithm (F-GCRA).
+After classifying the frames a queuing discipline with two thresholds is applied to guarantee the transmission of eligible frames while providing best effort service for the remaining frames.

+In the following we will review the queuing discipline applied for the GFR service after introducing the exact functionality of the F-GCRA.